Ski Portillo

 - Famous va-et-vient slingshot lifts

-- Hosted U.S., Austrian and French national teams
+- Hosted U.S., Austrian, French and Italian national teams

 - Two-hour transfer from Santiago airport

-- +Travellers wanting a one-property all-inclusive ski week
+- +Travellers who want a one-property, all-inclusive ski week

 - +Couples and small groups looking for a defining trip